-- Hinkler Podiatry offers very competitive pricing.
-Initial consultations are $70 and a subsequent is $57.
+Hinkler Podiatry offers very competitive pricing.
+Our prices are on the prices page of our website.
 As a Medibank Private Member’s Choice Provider and Bupa Members First Provider, we can offer members of their respective health funds a greater rebate on their podiatry services.
 Our orthotics and footwear prices are also very competitive.